Chapter 3:

 That sounds like a big red flag to me.

-Considering their gung-ho attitude, their vigilance is low and they’re severely underestimating the tricks those nasty greenskins can pull off.
+Considering their gung-ho attitude, their vigilance must be low.
+They’re severely underestimating the tricks those nasty greenskins can pull off.

 Although they’re a weak bunch, even I wouldn’t blindly rush into a cave full of them.